Nevenall/ghosting-the-edge/03 Gearing Up.md

 Upgrades are not just another piece of gear, they extend you; they are you.
 Even simple upgrades require an operation to connect them to your bodily systems, and following a process of recovery and adjustment to this new part of you called reestablishment.

-Characters are assumed to have gone through reestablishment for their initial upgrades, but will face it when aquiring new upgrades during play.
+Characters are assumed to have gone through reestablishment for their initial upgrades, but will face it again when aquiring new upgrades during play.
 Of course, the more you can pay the shorter you can make it.

 ##### Reestablishment is a Consequence

+A reestablishment consequence can reflect physical recovery or complications from the medical procedure, but it can also flow from the psychological difficulty in learning and adapting to you new device.

+[Reality Disassociative Disorder (RDD).
+This is a great way to represent RDD]

-The default consequence for an upgrade is moderate.
+ can  oThe default consequence for an upgrade is moderate.
 This covers both the medical procedure, recovery, and the time and training it takes to learn to use the new you.

 ###### Adjusting Reestablishment

-By adding 1 ¤ to the cost of the item the severity of the reestablishment consequence can be reduced by 1 severity.
-By adding 2 ¤ to the cost, it can be reduced by 2.
+By adding 1 ¤ to the cost of the item the severity of the reestablishment consequence can be reduced to mild.
+By adding 2 ¤ to the cost, it can be removed entirely.

+Some upgrades are {{non-invasive}} by their nature and these upgrades reduce the defualt reestablishment to mild.

-Some upgrades are {{invasive}} or {{difficult to adjust to}} and for these the reestablishment severity is increased by 1.
-These aspects each increase the minimum possible severity as well.
-Making a moderate reestablishment the best you can expect for any {{invasive}} and {{difficult to adjust to}} upgrades, such as wired reflexes.
+Many upgrades are {{invasive}} or {{difficult to adjust to}} and for these the reestablishment severity is increased by 1 each.
+These aspects are applied last so even if you have payed 2 ¤ extra to eliminate a reestablishment consequence an {{invasive}} upgrade will still result in a mild consequence.
+If an upgrade is both {{invasive}} and {{difficult to adjust to}} you will have to pay 1 ¤ to avoid taking an extreme consequence.

-Other upgrades are the opposite; {{non-invasive}} or {{easy to adjust to}} and these reduce reestablishment by a severity.

 #### Neural Implants